risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-sink.md

 CREATE SINK [ IF NOT EXISTS ] sink_name
 [FROM sink_from | AS select_query]
 WITH (
-   connector='connector_name',
+   connector = 'connector_name',
-   connector_parameter = 'value', ...
+   connector_parameter = 'value',
+   [ snapshot = 'true' | 'false' ],...
 )
 [ FORMAT data_format ENCODE data_encode [ (
     format_parameter = 'value'
 ) ] ];
 ```

 :::note

+- By setting `snapshot = 'false'`, you can skip the backfilling phase of the sink and transmit only incremental changes.
+The default is `true`.
+This feature is supported when using `CREATE SINK FROM MV` or `CREATE SINK FROM TABLE` syntax.
+Using it with `CREATE SINK AS <select_query>` will result in errors.

-The optional `FORMAT data_format ENCODE data_encode` syntax is only used for Kafka, Kinesis, Pulsar, and Redis sinks.
+- The optional `FORMAT data_format ENCODE data_encode` syntax is only used for Kafka, Kinesis, Pulsar, and Redis sinks.

 :::